The Roots of the RWDSU

 The RWDSU Today

 The 21st century has seen working people face a new host of challenges, and the RWDSU has been there fighting for progressive action on behalf of workers, while continuing to negotiate strong contracts and bring a union voice to working people.
-We’ve broken new ground legislatively and in contracts, and we’ve stood up to corporate greed on the picket lines.
+We’ve broken new ground legislatively and in contracts, we’ve stood up to corporate greed on the picket lines, and we've risen to the challenge of the worst public health crisis in a century.

 Bringing Workers a Voice